psychopy/workshops/source/translators/setUpVersionControl.rst

 Step 2b: Ensure you are on the *release* branch
 ------------------------------------------------

-**NOTE**: *Branches* are copies of a repository that can develop independently of each other, usually to be merged back together again later.
+**NOTE**: *Branches* are copies of a repository that can develop independently of each other, usually only to be merged back together again later.
 More on this later.

 - |PsychoPy| has two branches: *dev* and *release*
 - How to check you are on the *release* branch: